U.S. lawmakers seek to tighten ban on forced-labor goods from China's Xinjiang

 It put the number of Uighurs and other ethnic minorities who are or have been detained in Xinjiang at 1.8 million.

-A report released by an Australian think tank in early March said tens of thousands of ethnic Uighurs were moved to work in conditions suggestive of forced labor in factories across China supplying 83 global brands.
+A report by an Australian think tank in early March said tens of thousands of ethnic Uighurs were moved to work in conditions suggestive of forced labor in factories across China, supplying 83 global brands.

-On Monday the Washington-based Fair Labor Association, which conducts due diligence for multinational firms, said it was “deeply troubled by credible reports of forced labor and other violations of fundamental rights in Xinjiang” and had warned companies it represents.
+On Monday, the Washington-based Fair Labor Association, which conducts due diligence for multinational firms, including Adidas, Esprit, Nike and Patagonia, said it was “deeply troubled by credible reports of forced labor and other violations of fundamental rights in Xinjiang.”

-“We have directed our affiliates to review their direct and indirect sourcing relationships, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles,” it said in a statement.
+“We have directed our affiliates to review their direct and indirect sourcing relationships, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles,” it said.

-Reporting by David Brunnstrom; Editing by Matt Spetalnick and Andrea Ricci
+Reporting by David Brunnstrom; Editing by Matt Spetalnick, Tom Brown and Rosalba O'Brien